The Bostonian ruled out of spring

 “Unfortunately, he pulled up a little bit short in front after a gallop on Thursday morning,” Pike said.
 “We have taken some x-rays of his front fetlock and with a bit of inflammation in there it looks like he has taken a small piece off his sesamoid bone, so he is out for the spring.

-“He has done us proud for the last couple of seasons and he will head back to New Zealand and hopefully he can recuperate, and we can get him back for later in the autumn or Brisbane next year.”
+“He has done us proud for the last couple of and he will head back to New Zealand and hopefully he can recuperate, and we can get him back for later in the autumn or Brisbane next year.”

-“He really enjoys his trips to Australia and he has been a pleasure to take away anywhere,” Pike said.
+“He really enjoys his trips to Australia and he has been a to take away anywhere,” Pike said.
 “He loves his racing and we would love to get him back to the track, but obviously we are going to be doing the best thing for the horse.

 “The vets are saying three to four months off before we reassess and once we have had a look at it after that period of time, we can make some further calls heading into the autumn.”